EDGI9/map-drawer-app/README.md

 - Organization
 - Application architecture and design
 - Data and control flow
-- Hability to draw/edit/delete shapes
+- Ability to draw/edit/delete shapes
 - Focus only on Front-end for now

 ## Steps